cedmax/advent-of-code/2020/11/Readme.md

 #.#.#.#
 .##.##.
 </code></pre>
 <p>Also, people seem to be more tolerant than you expected: it now takes <em>five or more</em> visible occupied seats for an occupied seat to become empty (rather than <em>four or more</em> from the previous rules).
-The other rules still apply: empty seats that see no occupied seats become occupied, seats matching no rule don&apos;t change, and floor never changes.</p>
+The other rules still apply: empty seats that see no occupied seats become occupied, seats matching no rule don't change, and floor never changes.</p>
 <p>Given the same starting layout as above, these new rules cause the seating area to shift around as follows:</p>
 <pre><code>L.LL.LL.LL
 LLLLLLL.LL